Setup

 • google-genai - This is an SDK provided by google which provides access to Google’s LLM APIs.

-• numpy - This is a widely used mathematical library.
+• numpy - This is a widely used mathematical library that provides useful numerical operations for vectors, arrays and matrices.

 • sentence-transformers - This is a python wrapper over Hugging Face’s transformers, it provides pretrained models that can be used to compute semantic embeddings of sentences.